NathanKlineInstitute/Macaque_auditory_thalamocortical_model_data/model/README.md

 This folder includes all the source code of the NetPyNE model of macaque thalamocortical circuits.
 It requires NEURON with Python and MPI support, and NetPyNE.
 See here installation instructions: http://netpyne.org/install.html#

+The first required step is compiling the NMODL files.
+This requires running the following command:
-1. From /sim run `nrnivmodl ../mod`.
+From /sim run `nrnivmodl ../mod`.
 This should create a directory called x86_64.

-2. To run type: `./runsim [num_proc]' or the equivalent `mpiexec -np [num_proc] nrniv -python -mpi init.py`
+To run the full model version, run the following command: `./runsim [num_proc]` or the equivalent `mpiexec -np [num_proc] nrniv -python -mpi init.py`

+To run a a batch of simulations via SLURM on high performance computing (HPC) systems use: `python batch.py`

+To run a demo version use `python init_demo.py`.
+This will run a reduced toy auditory thalamocortical model with 5% cell density and simulation duration of 500ms.
+It will generate an output spiking raster plot and LFP plot figures.
+Expected run time for demo on a "normal" desktop computer is 150 seconds.

 ## Overview of file structure:

-* /init.py: Main executable; calls functions from other modules.
-Sets what parameter file to use.
+* /init.py: Main executable to create, simulate and analyze the full model.

-* /netParams.py: Network parameters
+* /netParams.py: Network model parameters following the NetPyNE specification.
+For details see: http://netpyne.org

-* /cfg.py: Simulation configuration
+* /cfg.py: Simulation configuration following the NetPyNE specification.
+For details see: http://netpyne.org

+* /init_demo.py: Demo executable to create, simulate and analyze a toy model with 5% cell density.

+* /cfg_demo.py: Simulation configuration for the toy demo model.

-* /cells: source .py, .hoc, .json or .pkl files for the different cell types used in the model; these will be imported into netpyne
+* /cells: source .py, .hoc, .json or .pkl files for the different cell types used in the model; these will be imported into NetPyNE.

-* /conns: source .py, .json or .pkl files for the network connectivity; these will be imported into netpyne
+* /conns: source .py, .json or .pkl files for the network connectivity; these will be imported into NetPyNE.

-* /mod: NMODL files containing the ionic channel and synaptic mechanisms used in the model
+* /mod: NMODL files containing the ionic channel and synaptic mechanisms used in the model.

 For further information please contact: salvador.dura-bernal@downstate.edu, erica.griffith@downstate.edu and/or samuel.neymotin@nki.rfmh.org